NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 # Date/Time Tools Plugin

-The QGIS Date/Time Tools plugin provides four tools to manipulate date, time, time zones, and times of the sun.
-These are the four tools.
+The QGIS Date/Time Tools plugin provides tools to manipulate date, time, time zones, and times of the sun.

+## Installation

+This plugin requires 3 additional libraries not provided by QGIS.
+These can be installed by opening up your OSGeo4W Shell from the QGIS menu and typing the command "**pip install timezonefinder astral reverse_geocoder**" or whatever method you use to install Python libraries.

+You do not need to be a system adminstrator to be able to install these libraries.

+## Date/Time Tools Overview

+These are the tools provided by Date/Time Tools.

 * <img src="images/DateTime.svg" width=24 height=24 alt="Date/Time Conversion"> ***Date/Time Conversion*** - This is a dialog box that displays different formats of a date and time, computes time differences, and displays various sun times such as dawn, sunrise, noon, sunset, and dusk.
 * <img src="images/tzCapture.svg" width=24 height=24 alt="Time zone capture"> ***Time Zone Capture*** - With this tool selected, as the mouse moves across the canvas the time zone and/or time offset is displayed in the lower left info box and the time zone is highlighted on the canvas.